bbresearcher/web3/README.md

 ## A repository for WEB3 101 and things I have learned to share my learning journey<br/>
+## ANY CODE IS NOT TO BE USED IN PRODUCTION AND LIKELY CONTAINS MAJOR VULNERABILITES.
+I AM NOT LIABLE FOR ANY LOSS IF YOU COPY AND PASTE ANY CODE<br/>
 ## NB!!!
 DISCLAIMER: All information is as I understand it but please verify the correctness of it, this repository is not meant to be an authoritative source of information.
 ## Concepts
 ### What is ETH 2.0